dmbarbour/wikilon/docs/ABCRT.md

 Performance is the primary goal.
 But some others:

+* precise memory control: model machine's memory in one arena
+* hard real-time capable: predictable timing properties
 * suspend, checkpoint, persist, reload, resume, copy computations
 * easy to resize, reflect, render, compact suspended computations
 * monadic effects: return control of program environment to caller
 * easily integrate monadic effects with [claw command sequences](CommandSequences.md)
 * on errors or unrecognized tokens, suspend and return to caller
-* precise memory control: model machine's memory in one arena
-* hard real-time capable: predictable timing and garbage collection
 * no callbacks or handlers, no external dependencies for progress

 Also, it might be useful to support a second evaluation mode for type inference.